caballerorandy6/rcweb/content/blog/learn-n8n-fast-claude-ai-assistant.md

 This works because:
 - You learn in context
 - You remember better
-- You build real things faster
+- You build real things
 - You stay motivated

-## Tools I Use for AI-Assisted Learning
+## Tools I Use

 | Tool | Purpose |
 |------|---------|